jfmercer/AutomatedLogicPuzzles/README.txt

 For Natural Numbers, I have assumed that the user will enter a signed integer within the valid integer range.
 If not, the program simply crashes.
 If a negative integer is entered, it is muliplied by -1 to make it a natural number.
+If a char is entered, I have not treated that as invalid input, but rather allowed Java to translate it to its ASCII numerical value.
 Finally, I have included 0 in the set of natural numbers, even though mathematicians are still undecided on this point.